 Reformulated field description on RLC-BearerConfig.

-R2-1806022 Clarification for Initial split bearer configuration Reformulated field description on PDCP-Config
+R2-1806022 Clarification for Initial split bearer configuration Reformulated field description on PDCP-Config.

+Rev 1: Removed “Otherwise the field is…” in Condition splitBearer.

+R1-1805766 LS on RRC parameters for NR

+Implemented so far only the first and the last change of this LS since the other items are either unclear or do not seem to impact RRC.